 - Lower chemical consumption

-- Minimum sludge handling (high solid content percentage)
+- Minimal sludge handling (high solid content percentage)

 Is MAXH2O DESALTER technology suitable for your needs?